Journalism, Bachelor of Science in Journalism

 |Progression Plan Link||View Progression Plan|

-The program’s faculty are innovative teachers and professionals who engage students in their current projects through hands-on experience and personalized mentoring.
-Students produce and publish journalism for real audiences through classwork and in our state-of-the-art Student Media Center, which integrates a newsroom, TV studio and radio station.
-Internship and independent study projects allow them to report in depth on subjects important to our community or structured around their passions.
+Students produce and publish journalism for real audiences through classwork and in our state-of-the-art Media Innovation Center, which integrates a digital newsroom, TV studio and FM radio station.
+Internships and independent study projects allow students to report in depth on subjects important to Flagstaff and the entire Northern Arizona region.
+This real-world experience promotes career success.

 Student Learning Outcomes